VirgilSecurity/chat-back4app-android/README.md

     return encryptedText;
 }
 ```
-  - Find method `sendMessage` and call `encrypt` method on message text before sending, so it will looks like:
+  - Find method `sendMessage` and update it calling `encrypt` method on message text before sending, so it will looks like:
 ```java
 RxParse.sendMessage(encrypt(text, cards),
                     thread)